As More Lawmakers Test Positive, Congress Gets A Tough Reminder Of Coronavirus Risk

 "I just think Congress needs to be a priority," he said.
 "A lot of older members, it's high risk and, also, they are the U.S. Congress.
 This is a really important moment for Congress to be able to be protected."

-When Grijalva first learned of his results, he admits he was angry, and then asked questions of "why me?"
+When Grijalva first learned of his results, he admits he was angry and then asked questions of "why me?"
 And while he says he can't blame Gohmert directly, he is sure he caught the illness at the Capitol.

 "I've been doing everything right.
-I got masks, I got shields, I got gloves, which goes to the point of how insidious this this virus is," Grijalva said.
+I got masks, I got shields, I got gloves, which goes to the point of how insidious this virus is," Grijalva said.

-The father of three daughters, and grandfather to five children, says his family reacted with their own fear — and anger.
+The father of three daughters and grandfather to five children says his family reacted with their own fear — and anger.
 From Arizona, his family has sent him a round of herbal treatments, vitamins, a new thermometer and a blood oxygen sensor.

 And they're checking on him frequently.

 "I said, 'I'm not supposed to stress.
-Quit calling me every 20 minutes,'" he says laughingly.
+Quit calling me every 20 minutes,' " he says, laughing.

-But he says he is continuing to do well.
-And he's hoping he clears this week without symptoms, which he was told is the critical window to escape any serious concerns of the illness.
+He says he is continuing to do well.
+And he's hoping he clears this week without symptoms, which he was told is the critical window to escape serious concerns of the illness.

-Meanwhile, he's re-learning a lesson, and he hopes any of his colleagues like Gohmert, who have at times dismissed precautions, will as well.
+Meanwhile, he's relearning a lesson and he hopes any of his colleagues like Gohmert, who have at times dismissed precautions, will as well.

 "This pandemic doesn't care what your party affiliation or your political ideology might be," Grijalva said.
 "It does not care."